Painting a graph with competing random walks: The variance

-\section{The Variance}
+\section{The variance}

-We will complete the proof of Theorem \ref{thm::main} in this section.
+We will complete the proof of Theorem~\ref{thmmain} in this section.
 The general theme is to eliminate asymmetry wherever possible.
 We first apply this idea by considering

 in place of $|\CA_1|$.
-In addition to being symmetric in $X_1, X_2$, note that $\CB$ also differs from $|\CA_1|$ in that we have eliminated those sites whose marking is determined by the flip of a fair coin.
-These, however, do not make a significant contribution since it is a rare event that both walks hit a particular point for the first time simultaneously.
-In particular, we will show in Lemma \ref{lem::symm} that $\var(\CB) \approx 4 \var(|\CA_1|)$, up to negligible error, so to prove Theorem \ref{thm::main} it suffices to show that
+In addition to being symmetric in $X_1, X_2$, note that $\CB$ also differs from $|\CA_1|$ in that we have eliminated those sites whose mark is determined by the flip of a fair coin.
+These, however, do not make a significant contribution to the variance since it is a rare event that both walks hit a particular point for the first time simultaneously.
+In particular, we will show in Lemma~\ref{lemsymm} that $\var(\CB) \approx4 \var(|\CA_1|)$, up to negligible error.
+Consequently, to prove Theorem~\ref{thmmain} it suffices to show